orstavik/doubledots/doc/2b_mirps/prompts/docs_resume.md

   3. the `:lt64_-2` will check that if the number is less than 64, it will go back two steps to `:n1`.
   4. This creates a loop, that multiplies a number, starting with 1, by 2, until the value is 64 or over.

-- 2. `customReactions.origin(obj)`
+- 2. `new EventLoop.ReactionOrigin(obj)`

   The `this` object for the custom reaction is by default, and at the start of *every* custom reaction chain, the current reaction attriubte.
 But.
 You can change this.
 In order to change this, you need to have a custom reaction that returns a special `origin` wrapped object.

-  If you for example have a customReaction that `return customReactions.origin(this.ownerElement)`, then for the next reaction, the `this` of the reaction function will be the element that the custom Reaction is attached to.
+  If you for example have a customReaction that `return new EventLoop.ReactionOrigin(this.ownerElement)`, then for the next reaction, the `this` of the reaction function will be the element that the custom Reaction is attached to.

 - 3. `customReactions.index`